Richard Powers

 Richard Powers (born June 18, 1957) is an American novelist whose works explore the effects of modern science and technology.
 His novel The Echo Maker won the 2006 National Book Award for Fiction.
 He has also won many other awards over the course of his career, including a MacArthur Fellowship.
-As of 2021, Powers has published thirteen novels and has taught at the University of Illinois and Stanford University.
+As of 2024, Powers has published fourteen novels and has taught at the University of Illinois and Stanford University.
 He won the 2019 Pulitzer Prize for Fiction for The Overstory.

 Life and work

 Early life

-One of five children, Powers was born in Evanston, Illinois.
+One of five children, Powers was born in Evanston, Illinois, the son of Richard Franklin Powers and his wife Donna Powers (née Belik).
 His family later moved a few miles west to Lincolnwood, where his father was a local school principal.
-When Powers was 11, they moved to Bangkok, Thailand, where his father had accepted a position at International School Bangkok, which Powers attended through his freshman year, ending in 1972.
+When Powers was 11, they moved to Bangkok, Thailand, where his father had accepted a position at International School Bangkok.
+Powers attended this through his freshman year, ending in 1972.
 During that time outside the U.S., he developed skills in vocal music and proficiency in cello, guitar, saxophone, and clarinet.
 He also became an avid reader, enjoying nonfiction primarily and classics such as the Iliad and the Odyssey.

 The family returned to the U.S. when Powers was 16.
 Following graduation in 1975 from DeKalb High School in DeKalb, Illinois, he enrolled at the University of Illinois at Urbana–Champaign (UIUC) with a major in physics, which he switched to English literature during his first semester.
 He earned a BA in 1978 and an MA in Literature in 1980.
-He decided not to pursue a PhD partly because of his aversion to strict specialization, which had been one reason for his early transfer from physics to English, and partially because he had observed in graduate students and their professors a lack of pleasure in reading and writing (as portrayed in Galatea 2.2).
+He decided not to pursue a PhD partly because of his aversion to strict specialization, which had been one reason for his early transfer from physics to English, and partly because he had observed that graduate students and their professors seemed to lack pleasure in reading and writing (as portrayed in Galatea 2.2).

 Professorships and awards

 In 2010 and 2013, Powers was a Stein Visiting Writer at Stanford University, during which time he partly assisted in the lab of biochemist Aaron Straight.

 Powers was named a MacArthur Fellow in 1989.
 He received a Lannan Literary Award in 1999.

-Powers was appointed the Swanlund Professor of English at UIUC in 1996, where he is currently an emeritus professor.
+Powers was appointed the Swanlund Professor of English at UIUC in 1996; he is now an emeritus professor.

 On August 22, 2013, Stanford University announced that Powers had been named the Phil and Penny Knight Professor of Creative Writing in the Department of English.